 When working on data and analytics projects, we’re often asked to manage or present a single aspect of data.
 You may be working to solve a specific data problem, such as determining how to get data from one system to integrate with data from another system.
 Or you may be tasked with taking a big, messy database and visualizing it in a way that provides decision-makers with the information they need.
 But working with data is not so simple.
 To be successful, you must understand the entire life cycle of your data.

-Defining The Data Life Cycle
+Defining The Holistic Data Life Cycle

+The holistic data approach is a way for businesses to improve data analysis and integration.
+This works by enabling information to be distributed across the company more efficiently and consistently.
 The way we see it, the data life cycle exists in five phases.
 First, you gather your data, then you transform it into something useful, then you present and interpret your data, and finally maintain your data so that you can use it again.
 Simply (and visually) put, the data lifecycle looks something like this:

 So, what do all these things really mean?

 Phase 1: Data Collection

 This can include the collection of data across structured, semi-structured, and unstructured sources including operational systems (like billing or CRM systems), website data, and social media data.
 Whether working with Big Data or traditional structured data sources, it’s important to identify where your data resides and how best to capture it.

 Quality integration of your data assets is the foundation that enables easy and swift access to information for your end users.
 Even with the advanced capabilities of data tools to bring data together on demand – a data integration strategy is required to ensure data quality and consistency.
 The best solutions provide processes that are repeatable, automated and able to be extended to meet future business needs.